EconometricInstitute/feb22012-programming-website/data/week5/4-sets.md

 ```

 Note that making clever use of the `SortedSet` interface results in
-much shorter than when you perform the comparison yourself:
+much shorter code than when you perform the comparison yourself:

 ```java
 Set<String> subset = new HashSet<>();